-Together with my colleague Dr. Sarah Schäfer-Althaus (University of Koblenz) I am currently organising the conference Locating Intersections of Medicine and Mobility in 19th-Century Britain that will take place in Erlangen on 4 and 5 October 2019.
+Together with my colleague Dr. Sarah Schäfer-Althaus (University of Koblenz) I organised the conference Locating Intersections of Medicine and Mobility in 19th-Century Britain that took place in Erlangen on 4 and 5 October 2019.
 Further information on the conference can be found here.